Nordic Bronze Age: International contacts and trade

+Baltic amber has been found in the elite shaft graves of Mycenae, dating from the 17th-16th centuries BC, as well as in other sites of Bronze Age Greece.
+The amber from early Mycenaean burials is in the form of necklaces which were made in Britain.
+Amber may have also been imported via the Únětice culture in central Europe.

 According to Kristiansen and Larsson (2005), "foreign origins were most consciously demonstrated in the formation of the Nordic Bronze Age Culture from 1500 BC onwards, basing itself on a Minoan/Mycenaean template."
 During the 15th–14th centuries BC the Nordic Bronze Age and Mycenaean Greece shared the use of similar flange-hilted swords, as well as select elements of shared lifestyle, such as campstools, drinking vessels decorated with solar symbols, and tools for body care including razors and tweezers.
 This "Mycenaean package", including spiral decoration, was directly adopted in southern Scandinavia after 1500 BC, creating "a specific and selective Nordic variety of Mycenaean high culture" that was not adopted in the intermediate region of Central Europe.
 These similarities can not have come about without intimate contacts, probably through the travels of warriors and mercenaries.
 Archaeological evidence further indicates the existence in both regions of shared institutions linked to warriors.
 Specifically, the dual organisation of leadership between a Wanax (ritual chief) and a Lawagetas (warrior chief) in Mycenaean Greece was apparently replicated in the Nordic Bronze Age.
 However this dual organization may have also been part of a shared Indo-European tradition.
 Other similarities have been noted in artistic iconography from both regions and its associated cosmology.
 Some of the contacts between Scandinavia and Greece were probably conveyed through Central Europe.